PH: How common is food intolerance?

 - IgE Allergy – the most commonly known, immediate and potentially fatal response to foods (such as peanuts).

-- Coeliac Disease – blood tests for Coeliac disease look for specific antibodies; tissue transglutaminase antibody and endomysial antibody.
+- Coeliac Disease – blood tests for Coeliac disease look for specific antibodies; tissue transglutaminase An antibody is a protein produced by the body’s immune system when it detects a harmful substance known as an antigen.
+Examples of antigens include… and endomysial antibody.
 However, a few people with Coeliac disease do not have raised levels of these.

 - Delayed onset food allergy, often referred to as food intolerance – Measurement of food-specific IgG antibodies is used as a strategy to identify foods to which an individual may be sensitive.
 Validated tests such as YorkTest First Step and YorkTest FoodSCAN113 are not diagnostic of any condition, but are used by those with chronic conditions, and with Nutritionist support, as an ‘aid to management’ of dietary intake.